• Skip to primary navigation

 • Toxicity from air and water pollution causes different types of chronic headaches and can be easily identified and reversed.

-Feel free to share something that surprises YOU from the talks in the comments below.
+Feel free to share something that surprises YOU from the above in the comments below.

 Filed Under: Events, Migraine Tagged With: 5-HTP, antiphospholipid syndrome, anxiety, Autoimmunity, Erin Knight, food sensitivities, headache, migraine, tryptophan, visual processing, vitamin C